teamcentral/teamcentral.github.io/app.markdown

 The API Gateway is the centerpiece of the Central Integration Platform.
 All of the data that flows through Central goes through the API Gateway.
 That includes all of the event messages triggered from Data Hubs and Workflows.
 It also includes two features we call Webhooks and Data Providers.

 - Webhooks are endpoints that can receive an event from an external party.
 Webhooks can be used to receive an event from a commercial SaaS system.
-Webhooks are also a good way for external partners or vendors that you may be sharing data with to send data into Central to trigger a Data Hub or Workflow.
+Webhooks are also a good way for external partners or vendors to send data into Central to trigger a Data Hub or Workflow.
 - Data Providers give read/query access into all of your data sources from one spot.
 Data Providers are great for aggregating data from multiple sources to provide functionality to custom applications, intranet pages, low code products like Power Apps.

 **Endpoints**

 Each connector exposes what we call "Endpoints".
 Endpoints are the basic capabilities exposed by a connector.
 Think of these capabilities as things like "Save a Sales Order", "Query for recently changed Contacts".
-We will go into much more detail about how endpoints are used, but some of the basic uses are Data Hub publishers and subscribers, Workflow triggers and actions, and API Gateway Data Providers.
+We will go into much more detail about how endpoints are configured, but some of the basic uses are Data Hub publishers and subscribers, Workflow triggers and actions, and API Gateway Data Providers.

 **Version Control**